sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 When players have finished picking cards, ask them what their character is called.
 Have them write the name on the top of their character sheet bold and large so that you can read it.
-Using a felt-tipped marker is recommended.
+Using large print with a felt-tipped marker is recommended.

 ### Choose Int / Str / Dex